SmithsonianWorkshops/Hydra-introduction/hydra_intro_slides.md

 * Some software uses **threaded** parallelization, where the job is divided across CPUs on a single compute node
 * Some software can be compiled to use **MPI** parallelization, where the job is divided across multiple compute nodes

-Look at software documentation to check which kind of parallelization, if any, your software uses

 ---

+### Parallelization

+Look at software documentation to check which kind of parallelization, if any, your software uses and at the [Wiki](https://confluence.si.edu/display/HPC/High+Performance+Computing) for how to request the needed resources.

+---

 ### Parallelization hints
-* Some (bioinformatics) software will grab all the CPUs on a compute node unless you tell it otherwise
+* Some (bioinformatics) software will grab all the CPUs on a compute node unless you tell it otherwise (*not appropriate on a shared machine*).

+---

+### Parallelization hints

 * Best practice is to use `$NSLOTS` in place of a number of threads in your command.
-We will demo this in a bit
+We will demo this in a bit.

 ---